 Yes.
 Setting aside is meant for those who were convicted and then granted probation/community supervision.
 42.12(5)(a)

 We do not handle expungement of federal cases.
 Only limited types of federal cases are eligible for expungement, please contact an attorney who handles federal cases.

 While an attorney will appear in court for you at any scheduled hearings, Texas courts do frequently require your presence, as well.
 However, if attending the hearing would be a hardship for you or if you live out of state, we can request that the court excuse your presence, but this is not guaranteed.

-The court works on set aside applications in the order they are filed.
+This process is already expedited to be completed as quick as possible.
 After you sign up, we can write a letter for your employer or potential employer stating that we are in the process of having your conviction set aside.

 The guilty judgment is set aside, and the charge is “dismissed” as though you were never convicted.
 The records will not be sealed or expunged, but they can only be used against you in the future under very limited circumstances (see above).
 You can represent to people that you were never “convicted” in the case.
 42.12(5)(a)

 If the judge denied your set aside, we will evaluate the reason why it was denied and determine the best way to proceed.
-This could include refiling, waiting longer to refile to allow more time to pass, or reviewing the case to see if there is any basis for an appeal.

 Yes.
 If you ever commit another offense in the future, the conviction that has been “set aside” can be used by the judge in that future case.
 42.12(5)(c)(1)